ghaith-mq/graphLambda/README.md

   - Preprocess the PDB samples using the `remove_water.py`
   - Generate xyz format of lignad files from existing sdf files using RDKit with the option remove H = True.
   -  Generate features.h5 file using`BPS_features.py`.
-  - Run `use.py` notebook after inserting the required paths to:
+  -  To train the model, follow the steps in the training_notebook.
+  - To use the model in inference mode run `use.py` passing the following arguments:
      - directory where the test samples (PDB complexes) are located.
      - directory of computed features file of the test samples (*.h5)
      - directory of a dataframe (csv_file) containing PDB codes of the test samples.